cpilsworth/aem-cold-standby/README.md

 ## Copy the config to the new standby
 `cp -r config/install.standby/ newstandby/crx-quickstart/install/install.standby`
+NOTE: The standby configuration will need to be updated to point to the primary if on a different host

 ## Copy the primary config to the old standby & remove standby config
 ```